lsy3/clinical-notes-diagnosis-dl-nlp/README.md

         *   `$ CUDA_VISIBLE_DEVICES=1 python tfidf_train.py --epoch 10 --batch_size 128 --model_name nn_model_1 --pretrain False` # Uses GPU 1.
         *   You can also use multiple gpus in one script. (not supported in our code)
         *   `$ CUDA_VISIBLE_DEVICES=2,3 python some_script.py`  # Uses GPUs 2 and 3.

-    Note the GPU devices in TensorFlow will still be numbered from zero (i.e. "/gpu:0" etc.), but they will correspond to the devices that you have made visible with CUDA_VISIBLE_DEVICES
+        *   The GPU devices in TensorFlow will still be numbered from zero (i.e. "/gpu:0" etc.), but they will correspond to the devices that you have made visible with CUDA_VISIBLE_DEVICES
-    * --pre_train: by default is False, if set to True, model will first load the pretrained weights from `weights_{model_name}.h5`, then continue the training.

 * testing:
     * `python tfidf_test.py --batch_size 128 --model_name nn_model_1`
     *